huguesmax/Envoy-s/README.md

 ## There are some parameters you manage you pool pump

-- 1 the air temperature to determin how long time you pump work
+- 1 Water temperature to determin how long time your pump work

 less than 10°C: 2 hours<br/>
 Btw 10 & 12°C: 	4 hours<br/>